 2016 Formula 1 Italian Grand Prix Break

 “La Pista Magica”, translated as the Magic Track and is the local name for Monza.
 The infamous Italian circuit is one of very few tracks to evoke immense feelings of emotion and when the Formula 1 circuit visits Monza in 2016, fans will once again see why.
-The circuit has always been a fans’ favourite due to the high speed and action-packed nature of the race.
-It is a fantastic example of a track which combines speed with skill, it also has a heart and soul of it's own.
-It’s is the home to one of the best atmospheres of the F1 schedule with many of the stands turned into a sea of red by the Tifosi, the legendary Ferrari fans, cheering their team on at their home track.
+It is the home to one of the best atmospheres on the F1 schedule with many of the stands turned into a sea of red by the Tifosi, the legendary Ferrari fans, cheering their team on at their home track.
 Having confirmed their drivers for the 2016 campaign, the home fans will be right behind the Ferrari pairing of Kimi Raikkonen and Sebastian Vettel.
 The latter alongside ex-Ferrari driver Fernando Alonso have the best records of any current driver on Italian soil, having both won here twice.
 This year’s race will be tightly poised as the world’s best drivers go head to head and will no doubt join the list of one of the finest races of all time.